Yields 45 cookies.

 - Cook time: 15min

 - Difficulty: Basic

-These are one of the easiest and tastiest cookies you’ll ever make and they’re incredibly versatile too.
-You can substitute cranberries with raisins or dried apricots, almonds with any other nuts and you can skip the rosemary alltogther if you don’t have it on hand or you’re not quite sure whether you’ll like it.
-The dough is shaped into a log and chilled until hard.
-Then you cut the log into disks and bake until just lightly browned.
-The dough logs can be frozen and then cut and baked when you feel like eating something sweet or when you’ve got guests coming over.
+These are some of the simplest and most delicious cookies you’ll ever make, and they’re also extremely versatile.
+You can replace the cranberries with raisins or dried apricots, the almonds with any other nuts, and the rosemary altogether if you don’t have it on hand or aren’t sure if you’ll like it.
+The dough is formed into a log and chilled until it is firm.
+The log is then cut into disks and baked until lightly browned.
+The dough logs can be frozen and then cut and baked whenever you want something sweet or when you have guests over.

 - 220g butter,, at room temperature

 - 65g powdered sugar

 Lightly cream the butter and powdered sugar together until light and fluffy.
 Mix in the lemon juice and zest.
 Combine the cranberries, almonds, and rosemary.
 Mix in the flour until well combined.
 Form the dough into a ball and divide it in half.
 Roll each piece of dough into a 3cm-diameter log.
 Wrap each log tightly in plastic wrap and place in the refrigerator for 2 hours.